Silvio Berlusconi: Media control and conflict of interest

-The Economist
+Criticism by The Economist

-One of Berlusconi's strongest critics in the media outside Italy is the British weekly The Economist (nicknamed "The Ecommunist" by Berlusconi, despite the magazine's association with market liberalism), which in its issue of 26 April 2001 carried a title on its front cover, 'Why Silvio Berlusconi is unfit to lead Italy'.
-The war of words between Berlusconi and The Economist has gained notoriety, with Berlusconi taking the publication to court in Rome and The Economist publishing letters against him.
-The magazine claimed that the documentation contained in its article proves that Berlusconi is 'unfit' for office because of his numerous conflicts of interest.
-Berlusconi claimed the article contained "a series of old accusations" that was an "insult to truth and intelligence".
+One of Berlusconi's strongest critics in the media outside Italy was the British weekly The Economist (nicknamed "The Ecommunist" by Berlusconi, despite the magazine's association with market liberalism), which in its issue of 26 April 2001 carried a title on its front cover, 'Why Silvio Berlusconi is unfit to lead Italy'.
+The war of words between Berlusconi and The Economist gained notoriety, with Berlusconi taking the publication to court in Rome and The Economist publishing letters against him.
+The magazine claimed that the documentation contained in its article proved that Berlusconi was 'unfit' for office because of his numerous conflicts of interest.
+Via Fininvest, Berlusconi claimed the article contained "a series of old accusations" that was an "insult to truth and intelligence".

-According to The Economist's findings, Berlusconi, while Prime Minister of Italy, retained in effective control of 90% of all national television broadcasting.
-This figure included stations he owns directly as well as those over which he had indirect control by dint of his position as Prime Minister and his ability to influence the choice of the management bodies of these stations.
-The Economist has also claimed that the Italian Prime Minister is corrupt and self-serving.
-A key journalist for The Economist, David Lane, has set out many of these charges in his book Berlusconi's Shadow.
+According to The Economist's findings, Berlusconi, while prime minister, retained in effective control of 90% of all national television broadcasting.
+This figure included stations he owned directly as well as those over which he had indirect control by dint of his position as prime minister and his ability to influence the choice of the management bodies of these stations.
+The Economist also claimed that Berlusconi was corrupt and self-serving.
+A key journalist for The Economist, David Lane, set out many of these charges in his book Berlusconi's Shadow.

-Lane points out that Berlusconi has not defended himself in court against the main charges, but has relied upon political and legal manipulations, most notably by changing the statute of limitation to prevent charges being completed in the first place.
-To publicly prove the truth of the documented accusations contained in their articles, the magazine has publicly challenged Berlusconi to sue The Economist for libel.
-Berlusconi did so, losing versus The Economist, and being charged for all the trial costs on 5 September 2008, when the Court in Milan issued a judgment rejecting all Mr Berlusconi's claims and sentenced him to compensate for The Economist's legal expenses.
+Lane points out that Berlusconi had not defended himself in court against the main charges, but had relied upon political and legal manipulations, most notably by changing the statute of limitation to prevent charges being completed in the first place.
+To publicly prove the truth of the documented accusations contained in their articles, the magazine publicly challenged Berlusconi to sue The Economist for libel.
+Berlusconi did so, losing versus The Economist, and being charged for all the trial costs on 5 September 2008, when the Court in Milan issued a judgment rejecting all Berlusconi's claims and sentenced him to compensate for The Economist's legal expenses.

-In June 2011, The Economist published a strong article dealing with Mr. Berlusconi, titled "The man who screwed an entire country".
+In June 2011, The Economist published a strong article referring to Berlusconi as "The man who screwed an entire country".